MicFin/JS-DC-2/05-objects/slides.md

 - Store functions in variables, arrays and objects
 - Create and understand Higher-order functions
 - Accept User input in node application
-- Fork, Clone, and Pull Request Git Repositoriess
+- Fork, Clone, and Pull Request Git Repositories

 ---